Fourth Grade Math

-Fourth grade is an important time for learning division.
-This board game focuses on practicing the art of finding remainders, or "leftovers."
+Fourth grade is the time for learning division and this board game focuses on the art of finding remainders.
 With a few simple materials you can find around the house, you'll be able to create a fun new way to work on an important concept.

-What is a prime number?
-Check out this great way to learn.
-Before you know it, you'll have the first several prime numbers memorized and some great skills to take with you back to math class.
+What exactly is a prime number?
+Before you know it, your little one will have a bunch of prime numbers memorized and some great skills to take to math class.